Tips To Whittle Your Waist Away

-4. Slowly Savor – Chew your food thoroughly and eat slowly to start the digestive process sooner and to release the nutrients that signal your brain to stop eating.
+4. Slowly Savor – Chew your food thoroughly and eat slowly to start the digestive process sooner.
+Therefore, to release the nutrients that signal your brain to stop eating.
 It takes a several minutes for the digestive process to start and for you to feel full and satisfied.

-6. Eat for Your Size and Activity Level– A six foot, muscle bound man who performs physical labor needs more food than a petite, 5 foot woman sitting at a computer all day.
+6. Eat for Your Size and Activity Level– A six foot, muscle bound man who performs physical labor needs more food.
+For instance, than a petite, 5 foot woman sitting at a computer all day.
 If you are training for a marathon you will need far more calories than if you do a yoga class a few days a week.
 Adjust your intake accordingly.

-7. Eat Every 4 Hours– Eating and digesting burns calories and eating every 4 hours keeps your metabolism up and your blood sugar level.
+7. Eat Every 4 Hours– Eating and digesting burns calories.
+Eating every 4 hours keeps your metabolism up and your blood sugar level.

 9. Watch Wine – Drinking wine and other alcoholic beverages may have some health benefits, however it adds significantly to calories and raises blood sugar quickly.
 A serving of wine is 5 oz, however most bars and restaurants serve larger portions so one glass may actually be 2.
 The same is true for other alcoholic beverages.